invopop/gobl/regimes/co/README.md

 ## Colombia specifics

+Please also see the [DIAN Addon](../../addons/co/dian) package named `co-dian-v2` which should be included in your documents.

 ## Invoice Series & Code

 Invoices ("Facturas de Venta") as expected in many countries require a series and unique sequential code to be issued for each document.
 The DIAN in colombia however have gone a step further and require invoice series to be pre-registered with the government.